BruJu/shacled-turtle/README.md

 ## License

-This work is dual-licensied under the MIT license and the CeCILL-B license by INSA Lyon / Julian Bruyat.
+This work is dual-licensed under the MIT license and the CeCILL-B license by INSA Lyon / Julian Bruyat.
 You can choose between one of them.

 `SPDX-License-Identifier: MIT OR CECILL-B`